Ottsupi/django-container/README.md

 -   Gunicorn 23
 -   Nginx

-## How to use
+## How to use in development

+1. Rename the `.env.sample` file to `.env` found in `src/`
+2. Open in VS Code using Dev Containers
+3. Start development
+* In case pylance does not work, do VS Code "reload window" after installing the Python extensions

+## How to deploy locally with SSL
-1. Rename the `src/.env.sample` file to `.env`
+1. Rename the `.env.sample` file to `.env` found in `src/`
-2. Follow the steps from "Generate certificate and key" found below
+2. Follow the steps below to generate the SSL certificate
-3. For development, use docker compose in the root directory
+3. Run `docker compose up` in `src/`
-4. For deployment, use docker compose in the `./src` directory

 ## Folder structure

-* Everything needed for the app to be deployed is found inside the `./src` directory
+* Everything needed for the app to be deployed is found inside `src/`
 * Everything else outside that is needed for development